 - Veggie-Packed Marinara Sauce: Add extra veggies to your next pot of marinara sauce for more nutrition and flavor—but the comfort that your family expects!

 - Creamy Tomato Soup with Sweet Potato: With bright flavors from tomatoes and non-dairy creaminess from sweet potato, this is a simple and nutritious tomato soup.
 Serve it in a small mug or with a dipper!

-Vegetable Recipes for Kids: Zucchini
+Vegetable Recipes: Zucchini